NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ```

 ## The Serial Property

+The serial property helps in increasing reliability of zone update signaling and may help in reducing NOTIFY and SOA query traffic.

 The current default mechanism for prompting notifications of zone changes from
 a primary nameserver to the secondaries via DNS NOTIFY [@!RFC1996], can be